daytonaio/content/guides/20240910_Streamlining_Data_Science_Workflows_with_Cookiecutter_and_Daytona.md

 Once the container is running, you can start coding and running your application within this isolated environment.

-You can find other lists of useful dev container featurers [here](https://containers.dev/features)
+You can find other lists of useful dev container features [here](https://containers.dev/features)

 ## Using Cookiecutter Data Science Feature in Daytona